Guidelines

 Let’s take some random numbers to give you a better idea.
 Say a 2.0L NA engine and a 1.5L turbo both of them produce same power however 2.0L NA consumes more fuel.
 Now if both the engines were similar NA would definitely do better but turbo on smaller engines gives the same power as bigger NA engines with less fuel.

-READ ALSO: What is the correct order of Halo?
+READ ALSO: What type of mattress is best for the environment?

 What are the pros and cons of a naturally aspirated engine?